-A dental bridge, like any dental implant, restores your smile, fixing the gap between your teeth.
+Dental bridges, like any dental implants, restores your smile, fixing the gap between your teeth.
 Importantly, it doesn’t get to distort the shape of your face in the process.
-With your teeth restored using a dental bridge, a patient is able to chew and speak properly and without discomfort; and these teeth are held in place – prevented from drifting off position.
+With your teeth restored using dental bridges, a patient is able to chew and speak properly and without discomfort; and these teeth are held in place – prevented from drifting off position.

 Types Of Dental Bridges

 When it comes to dental bridges there are quite a few different types from which you can choose depending on the condition of your gum and teeth and the location of your missing tooth (or teeth).